Beyond Code Track: The Business Side of the Web

 3:35pm–4:15pm Wednesday, June 13, 2018

-These are mantras of the tech and design industry.
+“Move fast and break things,” “Get shit done,” "Disrupt"—these are mantras of the tech and design industry.
 They praise speed and hard work but overlook a core element: people.
-Let’s talk about how we can proactively care for our teammates with the same passion we use when caring for our code.
+Trent Willis explains how to proactively care for your teammates with the same passion you use when caring for your code.

 4:25pm–5:05pm Wednesday, June 13, 2018

 It's easy to get attention in the tech community when you're building slick software to help high-income consumers do new things.
 But what if you're in North Carolina, building internal software to help people who install satellite dishes work more efficiently?
-In this session, a longtime dev leader talks about how they switched their thinking to deliver great software to these users.
+Wade Minter explains how he switched his thinking to deliver great software to these users.

 9:00am–9:40am Thursday, June 14, 2018